MIEMHSE/circuitrylib/README.md

 # CircuitryLib

-**A Python library for creating, modelling various сircuit engineering system.**
+**A Python library for creating and modelling various сircuit engineering system.**

 Author: The Profitware Group <S.Sobko@profitware.ru>